STPA-driven Multilevel Runtime Monitoring for In-time Hazard Detection

 A CPS consists of multiple coordinating components, continuously sensing and processing inputs from the physical domain and human users, and performing software-intensive tasks to produce time-critical outputs.
-This complex interaction among system components at specific system states increases the possibility of transitioning a system from a safe operating region $\mathcal{G}$ to an unsafe hazard space $\mathcal{\bar{G}}$.
+This complex interaction among system components at specific system states increases the possibility of transitioning a system from a safe operating region $\mathcal{G}$ into an unsafe hazard space $\mathcal{\bar{G}}$.
 We denote all the identified hazards as $H =\{H_{1}, H_{2}, H_{3} \cdots H_{n}\}$.
-Such hazards can result in losses or accidents $L =\{L_{1}, L_{2}, L_{3} \cdots L_{m}\}$ that include loss of life, damage to property, to name a couple.
+Such hazards can result in losses $L =\{L_{1}, L_{2}, L_{3} \cdots L_{m}\}$ that include loss of life, damage to property, to name a couple.
 Higher-level safety constraints (system constraints) $\varphi_s$ are derived from hazard analysis.
-These safety constraints result in safety requirements $R_{s}$ that inform the system's development stage.
+These safety constraints result in safety requirements $R_{s}$ that inform the system development stage.

-A singular unsafe action $\mu_{i}$ \emph{causes} a hazard $H_{i}$ $\in$ $H$, where $\mu_{i} \in \Sigma$, a finite set of all possible control actions taken by a controller.
-We express $\Sigma$ as $\Sigma = \mu \cup \alpha$, where $\mu$ is a set of unsafe control actions, and $\alpha$ is a set of safe control actions.
+We denote the finite set of all possible control actions with $\Sigma = \mu \cup \alpha$ and denote the set of unsafe and $\alpha$ the set of safe control actions with $\mu$.
 UCAs $\mu$ can drive the system to a hazardous state $\mathcal{\bar{G}}$.
-Every specific hazard $H_{i}$ can be related to a finite subset of UCAs $u_{i} \subseteq \mu$.
+Every specific hazard $H_{i}$ can be related to a finite subset of UCAs denoted by $u_{k}$, where $u_{k} \subseteq \mu$.
+The context, $\mathcal{CO}$, determines if an action is safe or unsafe.
+For example, a braking action at a given time $t$ may be safe to avoid a collision.
+Whereas, the same braking action may be unsafe on snowy road conditions as it may be unable to mitigate a collision due to delayed braking.
+An earlier braking action or a collection of actions may be needed for to be safe in a particular scenario.

 Safety constraints $\varphi_c$ (sometimes called controller constraints) and safety requirements $R_{c}$ are defined at the controller level for all $\mu_i \in \mu$.
-Although $\varphi_c$ are typically incorporated into a design to prevent a hazard, there can be faults/attacks during operation that can defeat the safety requirements $R_{c}$ imposed by the designer.
+Although $\varphi_c$ are typically incorporated into a design to prevent a hazard, there can be faults/attacks during operation that can violate the safety requirements $R_{c}$ imposed by the designer.
 Furthermore, in some scenarios, $\varphi_c$ cannot be enforced in a system.
 Runtime safety assurance via monitors is important for promptly detecting safety constraints and requirements violations to prevent a hazard.